-The prosecution or legal defense is deemed to be wanton if a party who does not claim legal aid would refrain from prosecuting or defending the case if all the circumstances were reasonably assessed.
+Legal action or legal defense is deemed to be wanton if a party who does not claim legal aid would refrain from legal action or legal defense if all the circumstances were reasonably assessed.

 The application for legal aid must be submitted in writing or orally to the court registry.

 The competent court is the trial court, the court dealing with the enforcement proceedings or - if the enforcement is carried out by the bailiff - the district court competent for the debtor's place of residence.